tan0714/FTSOMarketSentiment/README.md

 # UPDATE TO HANDLE VARIOUS REQUESTS -> CURRENTLY GENERAL SCRAPE, AND FOLLOW USER REQUESTED ACCOUNTS, BUT ALSO SCRAPE SPECIFIC ACCOUNTS TWEETS DEPENDING ON USERS REQUEST?
 SO MOVE TO CHATBOT LIKE FORMAT?

+# IF tweet = controvertial (>2) ADD TOOLS TO DEPLOY DEPENDING ON CONTENT! e.g. if Coin referenced, query coinmarketcap/coingecko/oxk api to get coin price data of mentioned coin

 # convrovertial tweet scraper